Contents

 Skylight Cost Aspects.

-Many standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the price.
-If your roof opening doesn’t fit one of the below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement option on this list.
+A lot of standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the higher the price.
+If your roof opening does not fit among the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement alternative on this list.

 16-by-16 inches$ 150– $600.